Press [Enter] to search

 Celebrate Recovery (CR) is a ministry to help those struggling with life’s hurts, habits, and hang-ups by showing them the loving power of Jesus Christ through a recovery process.
 We have small groups that deal with chemical dependency, sexual issues, food addictions, co-dependency, anger, family dysfunction, same-sex attraction, and more.

 We meet in The Ridge starting at 6:30pm.
-The large group meeting goes from 6:30-7:30pm and Open Share from 7:30-8:30pm.
+The large group meeting goes from 6:30-7:30pm and open share from 7:30-8:30pm.
 If you have any questions, email us at email@example.com.
-We will also have a high school-age ministry, The Landing, open each week.
+We also have a high school-age ministry, The Landing, open each week.

-The Landing is for students in 9-12th grade, and takes place at the same time as CR.
+The Landing is for students in 9th-12th grade, and takes place at the same time as CR.
 It includes times of CR-based teaching, activities, and open share.

 The purpose of Celebrate Recovery is to encourage fellowship as we celebrate God’s healing power in our lives while working our way along the road to recovery.